-5.1.4 Facilities
+5.1.4.
+FACILITIES

 We lease our operational offices and laboratory space, which consists of approximately 2,000 square meters on the date of this Registration Document, located in Zwijnaarde, Belgium.
 The lease for this facility expires in 2026.
 We expect that our current facility may not be sufficient to sustain our current rate of expansion, but we are confident that the options of renting additional space will prove sufficient to meet our needs for the foreseeable future.
-We have also initiated the process of renting a larger facility in Zwijnaarde, Belgium from approximately 2023 onwards.
-We also lease offices in Breda, the Netherlands, Boston, Massachusetts, Minato-ku, Tokyo, and have a flexible rental agreement for office facilities in Geneva, Switzerland.
+We also lease an office in Breda, the Netherlands.